Here’s what you need to know about the Clark Cup Playoff Format, the teams in the playoffs, playoff dates and more!

 (4) Green Bay Gamblers vs. (5) Dubuque Fighting Saints (DBQ wins series 2-0)

 (3) Fargo Force vs. (6) Tri-City Storm (FGO wins series 2-0)

 (4) Sioux Falls Stampede vs. (5) Lincoln Stars (LIN wins series 2-1)

 1. How many teams qualify for the Clark Cup Playoffs?

-The top four teams in each conference qualify for the playoffs.
+The top six teams in each conference qualify for the playoffs.

-The 2017 Clark Cup Playoffs consist of three rounds - each best-of-five series.
-The higher seed in each series has home ice advantage.
+The 2018 Clark Cup Playoffs consist of four rounds.
+The first round is a best-of-three series played at the higher seed.
+The three remaining rounds are best-of-five series with the higher seed having home ice advantage.
 There is no shootout in playoff games; if tied after regulation, the game will advance to sudden-death overtime periods of 20 minutes each until a winner is determined.
 Here is the format: